blues/app-accelerators/59-portable-sanitation-unit-service-monitor/README.md

 ## 9. Validation and Testing

 **Expected steady-state cadence.** A unit in the field with a healthy sensor and normal usage generates one `sanitation_summary.qo` Note per hour and zero `sanitation_alert.qo` Notes.

 **First-light commissioning.** Before installing in a real tank:
-1. Point the MB7389 probe at a flat surface (a sheet of cardboard) at a known distance ≥ 35 cm (e.g., 40 cm — above the 30 cm dead zone).
+1. Point the MB7389 probe at a flat surface (a sheet of cardboard) at a known distance ≥ 35 cm (e.g., 40 cm, above the 30 cm dead zone).
 Confirm that `fill_cm_last` in the first summary Note matches the measured distance within ±5 mm.
 To watch results in near-real-time, enable the USB serial debug output — uncomment `#define ENABLE_USB_DEBUG` in the sketch (or pass `-DENABLE_USB_DEBUG` via build flags) and open a serial monitor at 115200 baud. `[sample] dist_cm=` lines print on every wake. **Recomment the define and reflash before taking power measurements or deploying to the field** — the USB enumeration wait adds active-time and current draw on every wake (see §8 Low-power strategy and Measurement conditions in §11).
-2. To trigger a `fill_high` alert without a real tank, temporarily set `fill_alert_pct` to `1.0` in the fleet's environment variables (temporarily lower `inbound_interval_min` to `60` in the fleet environment if you need the change to take effect sooner — see env-var propagation note below).
+2. To trigger a `fill_high` alert without a real tank, temporarily set `fill_alert_pct` to `1.0` in the fleet's environment variables (temporarily lower `inbound_interval_min` to `60` in the fleet environment if you need the change to take effect sooner.
+See env-var propagation Note below).
 The next wake cycle should fire `sanitation_alert.qo` and it should appear in Notehub within a session-establishment window (~15–60 seconds).
-Reset `fill_alert_pct` to the desired operating value when done. **Env-var propagation note:** with `inbound_interval_min` at its default of 360 minutes, an env-var change made in Notehub may take up to 6 hours to reach the device.
+Reset `fill_alert_pct` to the desired operating value when done. **Env-var propagation Note:** with `inbound_interval_min` at its default of 360 minutes, an env-var change made in Notehub may take up to 6 hours to reach the device.
 To accelerate pickup, temporarily set `inbound_interval_min` to `60` in the fleet environment variables — the first pickup still obeys the current inbound period, but once the device applies the new value the Notecard checks in more frequently.
 Reset `inbound_interval_min` to `360` when done.

 **Calibrating tank endpoints.** At install time:
-- With the tank empty, note the distance reading in `fill_cm_last`.
+- With the tank empty, Note the distance reading in `fill_cm_last`.
 Set `tank_empty_cm` to that value in the fleet environment variables.
-- With a known reference fill (e.g., fill to the rated pump-out level), note the distance and set `tank_full_cm`.
+- With a known reference fill (e.g., fill to the rated pump-out level), Note the distance and set `tank_full_cm`.

 **Using Mojo to validate power behavior.** Wire [Mojo](https://dev.blues.io/datasheets/mojo-datasheet/) inline between the LiPo JST-PH and the Notecarrier CX `+VBAT` pad (as described in §5) and connect the Qwiic cable.
 Issue `{"req":"card.power","reset":true}` to zero the accumulated charge, run the assembly through a representative period (at least one full cellular session), then issue `{"req":"card.power"}` to read cumulative `milliamp_hours`.